Somerville-Ethox Visiting Scholarship

 The scholarships are open to applicants from Black and Mixed Black ethnic backgrounds who are ordinarily resident in the UK and you will be asked to confirm that you identify as such as part of the application process.
 Please note that eligibility for the Scholarships is also subject to having a right to work in the UK as benefits are offered with the association.

-Full details of the Scholarship, benefits and how to apply are published on Somerville College website.
+Full details and how to apply are on the Somerville College website.